- What is a Non-Resident External (NRE) Account?

 As with any other bank, there are various types of NRE bank accounts, including current NRE accounts, recurring NRE accounts, fixed deposit NRE accounts, and savings NRE accounts.
 An NRE account can be opened either individually or jointly.
 However, to open it jointly, you need to open it with another NRI, not an Indian resident.

-One thing to keep in mind about NRE accounts is that, since they convert foreign currency into Indian rupees, this process is prone to currency exchange fluctuations.
+One thing to keep in mind about NRE accounts is that, because they convert foreign currency into Indian rupees, they are subject to currency exchange fluctuations.

 To illustrate this concept, let's assume Mr. Sharma deposits a certain amount of US dollars on June 1, 2025, and withdraws it on June 20, 2025.
 Now, he will either withdraw more or less, depending on how the currency has been fluctuating.